-AETA's Scoop Manager software can supervise the Scoop5 S via a TCP/IP connection on port 7001.
-Scoop Manager is especially efficient for managing the traffic on the various networks for a pool of codecs, providing an overview of their status on a single screen.
+AETA's Scoop Manager software can supervise the SCOOP 5 via a TCP/IP connection on ports 7000 and 7001.
+Scoop Manager is especially efficient for managing the traffic on various networks for a pool of codecs, providing an overview of their status on a single screen.